JonathanLydall/JavaScript-Redstone-Simulator/README.md

 For now feel free to contact me with questions regarding how this all works.

-Future plans:
+Roadmap:
 -------------

 **Move everything over to [TypeScript](http://www.typescriptlang.org/)**

-The work required is effectively a full port, but there are a lot of advantages.
-I am hoping it's possible to simply port it over bit by bit, but haven't sat down yet and tried it out.
-The primary candidates are the block types because in the original Java source code, they use inheritance which is much easier to achieve in JavaScript by using TypeScript
+This is mostly done.
+I am now in the process of "glueing" the Simulator code to the game engine.
+This is not as simple as I had done it initially because I am now keeping the game logic code seperate from the simulator logic and then creating an adapter to which communicates between the two.

 **Seperate drawing logic out of same source files as block logic**

-As drawing logic is specific to the simulator, this will allow one to more easily update block logic when the game changes as the files become independant.
+Drawing logic used to live in the same source files as the block logic which was ported from the original game's source code.
+Part of my "glue" operation above is establishing a pattern for self contained draw routines which can also be interchaged which will enable use of different display themes.

 **Generate a tool which can take Minecraft's Java source files and convert their logic into JavaScript / TypeScript**

-Because the current block logic is essentially just a JavaScript port from the game's Java source code, a tool to automatically port the source will make it trivial to update the simulator anytime Minecraft changes.
+Because the current block logic is essentially just a JavaScript port from the game's Java source code, a tool to automatically port the source will make it far easier to update the simulator anytime Minecraft changes.

-I am already in the process of doing this in C# (because I primarily work with C# where I work and like VS).
-So far I have the tokenizer done and a good chnunk of parsing Java into an AST.
-I will then be able to use the AST to generate either JavaScript or TypeScript.

-Moving block logic to TypeScript and seperating drawing logic code will need to be done as well to make the porting tool pretty much fully automatic.
+This tool is now at a "good enough" stage and meets the needs of the project.
+It was an exceptionally interesting, but also long excercise.
+The end result is largely automatic conversion of Java syntax files to TypeScript syntax files, but with configuration to limit which methods and properties are ignored/converted.

 **Adding more of the games block types**

-Porting over block types has two tasks, porting the game's code and then making the drawing code.
-The latter is unavoidable, but the former can be done automatically, so this is why not many blocks have been ported lately as it would be much quicker once I have the porting tool created.
+My initial goal is to release the tool with the same block types as it has now but updated to the latest Minecraft version, then incrementally add more block types.